Skip to the content.

 print Prints out every message according to a given output specification.

 to Sends all output messages to a specific target.
-This target can be a pre-defined stream, table or globalTable, an inline-defined topic, or a special function called a topicNameExtractor.
+This target can be a pre-defined stream, table or globalTable, or an inline-defined topic.

-For more information, see the respective documentation on pipeline definitions.
+For more information, see the respective documentation on pipeline definitions in the definitions section of the KSML language spec.

 Duration